-It doesn’t instantly heat the water, but quick enough to boost the temperature and most significantly maintains that within the 0.2 ~ 0.5-degree range.
+It doesn’t instantly heat the water but is quick enough to boost the temperature and most significantly maintains that within the 0.2 ~ 0.5-degree range.
 Therefore, just set and forget.
-It’ll keep doing the excellent job of keeping your fish safe and comfortable.
+It’ll keep doing an excellent job of keeping your fish safe and comfortable.

 There is a red light indicator, red light glowing means the heater is on.
 If that’s off, it’s at the set temp.
 Just to let you know, as you can’t guarantee electrical equipment, if the red light is on and the water isn’t getting hot enough, it may be a sign of heater burnout.